How To Cut Your Expenses

 6. Consolidate Debts

-Unless you pay cash for everything – a noble aspiration, but one few achieve – debt is likely a big part of your monthly costs.
-Auto loans, credit cards, student loans all add up.
-Each of those debts involve a separate expenditure, and each of them may have been as good a deal as you could have made at the time.
-But maybe you can do better by looking at your debt as a single unit.
+Few can pay cash for everything, so debt is likely a part of anyone’s monthly costs.
+Auto loans, credit cards, student loans …. all add up.
+Each of those debts involves a separate expenditure, and each may have been a good deal initially, but it might be wise to look at them as a single unit.

-Debt consolidation combines multiple debts into a single monthly payment.
-It can be particularly effective if you are carrying a balance on one or more high-interest credit cards or student loans.
-A single loan at a lower interest can lower your monthly costs and pay your debts off sooner – a win-win as long as you make your monthly payments on time.
-Transferring your credit cards into a single low-interest card also can be effective, but you may have only 18 months to pay off those debts during the introductory period before the interest rates go up.
+Debt consolidation combines multiple debts into a single loan and single monthly payment.
+It can be particularly effective for those carrying a balance on one or more high-interest credit cards or student loan debt.
+A single loan at a lower interest rate can lower monthly costs and pay debts off sooner – a win-win as long as you make monthly payments on time.
+Transferring credit cards into a single low-interest card also can be effective, but you may have only 12-18 months to pay off those debts during the introductory period before the interest rates go up.

 Another option for credit card debt is a debt management plan that you can obtain through a nonprofit credit counseling program.
-The credit counseling agencies help consumers devise an affordable monthly budget that enables them to get rid of credit card debt.
-Card companies offer to lower their interest rates, and consumers make a single monthly payment to the nonprofit counseling agency, which then makes payments to each card company.
+The credit counseling agencies help consumers create an affordable monthly budget that enables them to get rid of credit card debt.
+Nonprofit agencies have agreements with major card companies to lower their interest rates to 7%, many times even lower.
+Consumers make a single monthly payment to the nonprofit counseling agency, which then makes payments to each card company in agreed upon amounts.

 7. Shop for Cheaper Insurance